Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 HANDS

-- The hands I had to draw (I drew on Krita) and I used Google images to help me.
+- The hands I drew on Krita and I used an image from Google to help me.
 I couldn't find images of hands in the formats I wanted with a transparent background to use on the site.
-- If I had more time I would like to improve the appearance of the hands and the site in general as it is very simple in my opinion.
+- If I had more time I would like to improve the appearance of the hands and the site in general as it's very simple in my opinion.

 MAKE YOUR CHOICE:

 - This sentence changes after the movements are made, through JavaScript code, the sentence can tell if the user beats or lost to the computer.
-- The phrase is kind of boring, it informs the player in a tedious way, I would like I had thought of a better way to show it to the user.
-I imagine the player wouldn't find it fun to read phrases like these hahaha.
-The sentence changes whenever the result is different from the previous one.
+- I admit that the phrase is kind of boring, it informs the player in a tedious way, I would like I had thought a better way to show it to the users.
+I imagine the player wouldn't find it fun to read phrases like that hahaha.
+The sentence changes whenever the result is different from the previous one, but it's more like to show knowloge of programing.

-YOU LOST & YOU WON
+YOU LOSE & YOU WIN

 - It's just a sentence that appears at the end of the game saying if the user won or lost adding up the total points of each one.